forc-db/ForC/DATA USE.md

 # ForC Data Use Policy and Guidelines

-ForC-db is an open access database, and we encourage use of the data for scientific research and educational purposes.
-Data may not be used for commercial purposes without written permission of the database PI (Dr. Kristina Anderson-Teixeira, Smithsonian Institution; teixeirak@si.edu).

-The following are guidelines for using ForC for scientific research purposes:
+ForC-db is an open access database.

+## License

+ForC is licensed under [CC-BY-4](https://creativecommons.org/licenses/by/4.0/), as described in ['license.txt'](https://github.com/forc-db/ForC/blob/master/license.txt).

 ## Communication/ collaboration with ForC researchers